grpc/proposal/A93-xds-ext-proc.md

         - [end_of_stream](https://github.com/envoyproxy/envoy/blob/564612e32eafc10a7a7fd490cdb5cc7149e5802b/api/envoy/service/ext_proc/v3/external_processor.proto#L424C8-L424C21):
           If true, indicates that a half-close should be sent after the message.
 Honored only on client-to-server messages.
+        - end_of_stream_without_message (new field being added in https://github.com/envoyproxy/envoy/pull/38753): Will be set to true to indicate a half-close with no message to send.
       - Note: We do not support body or clear_body.
     - Note: We do not support header_mutation in response to a body.
       This field will be ignored in this context.